 Amy has written two books exploring key questions in apologetics: Why Trust the Bible? and But Is It Real?.
 Her most recent publication is Millennials, which she co-authored with her husband Frog.
 They have also published Holy Warriors: A Fresh Look at the Face of Extreme Islam and Deep.
 She has contributed to the books Beyond Opinion, God and the Generations and Worth Knowing: Wisdom for Women.

-Areas of interest: the nature of truth, identity, rational defence of Christianity, historicity of the Bible, New Testament history, ethical dilemmas, tolerance, evil, suffering, friendship, human trafficking.
+Areas of interest: the nature of truth, identity, rational defense of Christianity, the historicity of the Bible, New Testament history, ethical dilemmas, tolerance, evil, suffering, friendship, human trafficking.

 Amy has made various appearances on national television in the UK including appearances on BBC Television (Blue Peter and Songs of Praise) and television networks in the USA.
 She is increasingly called upon to comment on a variety of topics relating to the Christian faith on radio interviews both across the UK and worldwide.
 She has contributed to various discussions including the BBC Radio 4’s Beyond Belief.